victoriaziegler/FastAPI-Trivia-Game/README.md

 # FastAPI Trivia Game

 The purpose of this project is to display understanding of FastAPI through creation of an interactive trivia game.
-There is one microservice and database that are Docker containerized.
+There is one microservice and a PostgreSQL database that are Docker containerized.
 The endpoints were tested in development utilizing Insomnia.

 ## Running the Program